zrythm/zrythm/CONTRIBUTING.md

 # Test and Bug Reports
 Install the software and send feedback to the community about your experience.
-Help the project by reporting bugs.
+You can help the project by reporting issues.

+## Generating Crash Reports
+To get more information about a crash that will help us find the issue and fix it, run Zrythm as follows

+    zrythm_launch --gdb

+When the program exits, it will create a crash report inside the `gdb` directory under your Zrythm user path.
+Please send this file to us.

 # Translation
 You can help translate the software, the website